Here are 5 ways to take your prenatal vitamins without getting sick

 If you are having a hard time keeping your vitamins down in the morning, consider taking them right before bedtime instead.
 Eat a small snack like some crackers and take your prenatal vitamins right before you go to sleep.
 The food will help keep you from feeling nauseous.
 Missed prenatal vitamins?
 If you missed taking your prenatal vitamins, you don’t need to double up, just take it when you remember.

 How to swallow pills easily

-Try taking your pills whilst swallowing a mouthful of jelly or pudding, ice cream or yoghurt.
-Or how about chewing a piece of food right up until the point at which you would normally swallow, however instead place the pill towards the back of your tongue, in the middle of the food, and then swallow.
+Try taking your pills whilst swallowing a mouthful of jello, pudding, ice cream, applesauce, yoghurt, etc. Or how about chewing a piece of food right up until the point at which you would normally swallow, however instead place the pill towards the back of your tongue, in the middle of the food, and then swallow.
 Try with a small piece of bread or a cookie.

 If your pills are scored, meaning that they have a little line on them for cutting them in half, this gives you the green light to cut them down to size to make them smaller for easier consumption.

 Do not do this with pills that are not scored or with capsules.

 You can use a knife, or tablet cutter to break the pill in half.
 Tablet cutters like this one can be found online or at most drugstores.
 That way you can make the pill smaller and more manageable.